Phineapple18/GhostSpectator/README.md

 - accept - Accept a duel offer from other Ghost.
 Usage: PlayerNickname (whole or part, case-insensitive)
 - cancel - Cancel your duel, pending duel or duel request.
 - challenge - Challenge another Ghost to a duel.
 Usage: PlayerNickname (whole or part, case-insensitive)
-- list (duel) - Print a list of all players who you challenged and who challenged you to a duel.
+- list - Print a list of all players who you challenged and who challenged you to a duel.
 - reject - Reject a duel offer from other Ghost.
 Usage: PlayerNickname (whole or part, case-insensitive)

-### Miscellanous commands
+### toy
+Parent command for toy managing.
+Subcommands:
-- createtoy - Create a toy.
+- create - Create a toy.
 Usage: Capybara/TargetDBoy/TargetSport/TargetBinary
-- destroytoy - Destroy your toy or print a list of your toys.
+- destroy - Destroy your toy.
 Usage: NetId/list
+- list - Print a list of all the toys you created.

+### Miscellanous commands
 - disablevoicechat - Disable listening to chosen voicechat(s).
 Usage: ghost/scp/spectator/all
 - enablevoicechat - Enable listening to chosen voicechat(s).
 Usage: ghost/scp/spectator/all
 - ghostme - Spawn yourself as a Ghost or change back to Spectator.